suhasHere/moq-secure-objects/draft-jennings-moq-object-enc.md

 ### Decryption

-Before decrypting, a receiver needs to assemble a full SFrame ciphertext.
-When an SFrame ciphertext may be fragmented into multiple parts for transport (e.g., a whole encrypted frame sent in multiple SRTP packets), the receiving client collects all the fragments of the ciphertext, using an appropriate sequencing and start/end markers in the transport.
-Once all of the required fragments are available, the client reassembles them into the SFrame ciphertext, then passes the ciphertext to SFrame for decryption.

-The KID field in the SFrame header is used to find the right key and salt for the encrypted frame, and the CTR field is used to construct the nonce.
-The SFrame decryption procedure is as follows:
+For decrypting, the KID field in the SecObj header is used to find the right key and salt for the encrypted object, and the Nonce field is obtained from the `GroupId` and `Object` fields of the MOQT object metadata.
+The decryption procedure is as follows:

 ~~~~~
-def decrypt(metadata, sframe_ciphertext):
+def decrypt(Nonce, secobj_ciphertext):
-  KID, CTR, header, ciphertext = parse_ciphertext(sframe_ciphertext)
+  KID, ciphertext = parse_ciphertext(secobj_ciphertext)

-  sframe_key, sframe_salt = key_store[KID]
+  secobj_key, secobj_salt = key_store[KID]

-  ctr = encode_big_endian(CTR, AEAD.Nn)
+  ctr = encode_big_endian(Nonce, AEAD.Nn)
-  nonce = xor(sframe_salt, ctr)
+  nonce = xor(secobj_salt, ctr)
   aad = header + metadata

-  return AEAD.Decrypt(sframe_key, nonce, aad, ciphertext)
+  return AEAD.Decrypt(secobj_key, nonce, aad, ciphertext)
 ~~~~~

-If a ciphertext fails to decrypt because there is no key available for the KID in the SFrame header, the client MAY buffer the ciphertext and retry decryption once a key with that KID is received.
+If a ciphertext fails to decrypt because there is no key available for the KID in the SecObj header, the client MAY buffer the ciphertext and retry decryption once a key with that KID is received.
 If a ciphertext fails to decrypt for any other reason, the client MUST discard the ciphertext.
 Invalid ciphertexts SHOULD be discarded in a way that is indistinguishable (to an external observer) from having